qbarnes/msdos-serial-driver/Story.md

-The code when it came to my company worked great on real IBM PCs and AT&T 6300 PCs, but had all sorts of intermittant problems when running on IBM clone PCs my company had bought to fulfill a contract.
+The code when it came to my company worked great on real IBM PCs and AT&T 6300 PCs, but had all sorts of intermittent problems when running on IBM clone PCs my company had bought to fulfill a contract.
 They were dropping characters and sometimes wedging.